hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 #. **Asynchronous sign-up quote verification** A validator can (at any time) ask
-   IAS for attestation on a quote that another validator used to sign-up to check if its EPID key has been revoked since.
-If so, the returned AVR will indicate that the key is revoked.
-A validator that obtains such an AVR from IAS can broadcast it in a blacklisting transaction, so that all the validators can check the veracity of the AVR and proceed with the blacklisting.
-To limit the use of blacklisting transactions as a means to thwart liveness for malicious validators one can control the rate at which they can be committed in different ways:
+   IAS for attestation on a quote that another validator used to sign-up to check if his/her EPID key has been revoked since.
+If so the returned AVR will indicate that the key is revoked.
+A validator who obtains such an AVR from IAS can broadcast it in a denylisting transaction, so that all the validators can check the veracity of the AVR and proceed with the denylisting.
+To limit the use of denylisting transactions as a means to thwart liveness for malicious validators one can control the rate at which they can be committed in different ways:

-   * A certain number of participation tokens needs to be burned to commit a blacklisting transaction.
+   * A certain number of participation tokens needs to be burned to commit a denylisting transaction.

-   * A validator can commit a blacklisting transaction only once it wins one or more elections.
+   * A validator can commit a denylisting transaction only once he/she wins one or more elections.

-   * A validator that commits a certain number of non-legit blacklisting transactions is blacklisted.
+   * A validator who commits a certain number of non-legit denylisting transactions is denylisted.

 Security Considerations
 -----------------------